HenryRabelo/android-emulator/README.md

 > For this script to run, it depends on a few programs: `adb`, `openssl` & `Android Studio`

 ### How to Run it
-To run the script, give executable permissions to the file and either run it at the current directory or put it at your user's `~/.local/bin` directory, to be run as a command.
+To run the script, give executable permission to the file and either run it at the current directory or put it at your user's `~/.local/bin` directory, to be run as a command.

 ```sh
 cd android-emulator